Sholom Rubashkin: Raid and arrests

-On May 12, 2008, the FBI and Department of Homeland Security agents raided the plant and arrested 389 workers who had fraudulent identity documentation.
-At that time, it was the largest raid into a workplace in the United States.
+On May 12, 2008, the FBI and Department of Homeland Security agents raided the plant and arrested 389 workers who were suspected of being undocumented immigrants.
+At that time, it was the largest single-site raid into a workplace in the United States.

 On October 30, 2008, one day after the Iowa labor commissioner fined Agriprocessors $10 million for wage violations, Rubashkin was arrested on federal conspiracy charges of harboring undocumented immigrants and aiding and abetting aggravated identity theft.
 Federal officials claimed that he intentionally helped undocumented workers obtain false documentation.
 After an initial court appearance, he was released the same day on $1 million appearance bond after agreeing to wear an ankle monitor to track his movement, to limit his travel to northern Iowa, and to surrender his and his wife's passports.

 On November 13, 2008, Rubashkin was arrested again at his Postville home on federal charges of bank fraud.
 The charges claimed that under his direction, millions of dollars that were supposed to be deposited in an account as collateral for a loan were fraudulently diverted to another account and used to fraudulently increase the value of Agriprocessors' accounts receivable.
 After the money was diverted, Rubashkin allegedly ordered the records of these transactions removed from company computers.
 The charges carried up to 30-year prison terms.

 Rubashkin was denied release on bail on November 20, 2008, after Magistrate Judge Jon Scoles determined that he posed a flight risk.
 Scoles took into consideration Israel's "Law of Return," which grants automatic citizenship to every Jew and members of his family upon immigration, as well as a search of Rubashkin's house in which federal agents found a bag with $20,000 in cash, several silver coins and passports.
 The successful use of an argument based on Israel's Law of Return has caused concern among Jewish communities who fear that such claims could be used to deny bail to Jews in general.

 District Court Judge Linda Reade reversed Scoles's ruling on January 27, 2009.
 Rubashkin was released on $500,000 bond and ordered to surrender his birth certificate and his and his family's passports and agree to wear an electronic monitoring bracelet.
 He was not allowed to leave Allamakee County or on any of Agriprocessors' property and was barred from having contact with potential witnesses.